 9. Practice your social skills in low-pressure situations.

 Start small.
-If you’re anxious about social situations, start practicing in low-pressure settings.
+If you’re anxious about social situations, start practising in low-pressure settings.
 This could be as simple as making eye contact and saying hello to people you pass on the street.

 Talk to people you know.
 Once you feel comfortable talking to strangers, you can practice your social skills with people you know.
 This could include friends, family, co-workers, or classmates.